Illinois Department of Human Services and

 - In the future, customers will be able to check their benefit status, make updates to their accounts and renew their benefits through ABE.

-- ABE can be used by anyone in Illinois seeking Medicaid coverage, including new groups covered as a result of national health care reform under the Affordable Care Act.
+- ABE can be used by anyone seeking Illinois Medicaid coverage, including new groups covered as a result of national health care reform under the Affordable Care Act.

-- Beginning January 1, 2014, Illinois will cover two new eligibility groups under Medicaid.
-Individuals may begin applying through ABE on October 1, 2013.
-Coverage will not start until January 1, 2014.
+- Beginning January 1, 2014, Illinois covers two new eligibility groups under Medicaid.

 - ACA Adults must meet the following eligibility criteria: